visforvali/ws297y/discord.md

 ### Main Profile

 Under the Main Profile menu, enter your **preferred display name and pronouns**.
-Click Change Avatar and upload the image—a photograph, image, or icon (you can use Picrew to create non-AI-generated avatars for personal, noncommercial use)—you’d like to use.
+Click Change Avatar and upload the image &mdash; a photograph, image, or icon (you can use Picrew to create non-AI-generated avatars for personal, noncommercial use) &mdash; you’d like to use.

 Below that, you have the option of editing the **banner color** on your profile and entering text into the **About Me** section.
 If you're stuck on what to say, here are two placeholders you can copy-paste: